deepak43/JsonComparatorService/ReadMe.txt

 6. You can see the base JSON content by GET : /base-json/{id} where id is retrieved in above step. e.g. If id retrieved in above step is 101 then, GET call be - GET : localhost:8080/base-json/101
-7. To compare the JSON from Input.json with base JSON content, use POST : /compare-json/{id} where id is of the base json record and payload for this is JSON content from Input.json file
+7. To compare the JSON from Input.json with base JSON content, use POST : /compare-jsons and prepare payload for this as mentioned above in REST api endpoints section for this API.
 8. This will return difference between two JSONs if any.

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-